KingofGames02/Free-Fire-Items-Library/README.md

 A comprehensive web-based library to explore and browse all Free Fire game items and icons with a professional and user-friendly interface.

 ## 🎯 Integration with Wishlist Manager
-Through this library, you can easily obtain **Item IDs** to use in the **[Wishlist Manager](https://kingofgames02.github.io/FFWM-app/)** tool.
-Searching for any item and adding it to your wishlist has become much easier and faster thanks to the integration between these tools.
+Through this library, you can directly add single or multiple items to the **[Wishlist Manager](https://kog-ff-wishlist.vercel.app)** tool with a single click, or bulk-copy **Item IDs** to manage your collection seamlessly.

 ## ✨ Quick Features
-* **Multi-Language**: Full support for English and Arabic.
+* **16 Global Languages**: Supports 16 global languages for item data.
+* **Dual Server Support**: Instantly toggle between Live and Advance Server databases.
 * **Advanced Filtering**: Filter by Type, Rarity, and Update Tags.
+* **Smart Sharing**: Generate direct links to share specific items or filtered collections.
-* **Developer Tools**: Easily copy IDs and download icons (bulk or single).
+* **Developer Tools**: Batch select items to copy IDs, or download icons (transparent, with rarity backgrounds, or banners).
-* **PWA Ready**: Can be installed as a standalone app on your mobile device.

 ---